 The CSTSWG is in the process of assigning an FR Type OID to the MC Demultiplexing and Reception FR Type.

-The MC Demultiplexing and Reception FR Type corresponds to the MC Demultiplexing and All Frames Reception functions of the TM Space Data Link Protocol and AOS Space Data Link Protocol Recommended Standards.
-With respect to the Cross Support Reference Model, these functions are performed by the Return Frame Processing Functional Group.
+The MC Demultiplexing and Reception FR Type corresponds to the MC Reception, and MC Demultiplexing functions of the TM Space Data Link Protocol, and the MC Demultiplexing function of the AOS Space Data Link Protocol Recommended Standards.

 NOTE - AOS Space Data Link Protocol Recommended Standard does not include the MC Reception function.